ScottArbeit/Grace/docs/Frequently asked questions.md

 Everything helps.
 Feel free to file an Issue in the repo.
 Please join us over in Discussions.

+I'm working right now to get Grace in better shape for debugging for everyone.
 I confess the debug workflow is very much tailored to me and my local machine at the moment.
 I'm going to fix that, and when I do, I'll post instructions for how to write code for and debug Grace as easily as possible.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Orange3.svg)